White lemonquail

 Rear-part: lemon-yellow interspersed with white.

-Thighs: similar to the breast; the large feathers covering the sides of the rear-part are lemon-yellow with slightly lighter edging and veining.
+Thighs: similar to the breast; the large feathers covering the sides of the rear-part are very lemon-yellow with slightly lighter edging and shaft.

 Serious faults

-Too broad lacing and veining on the neck.
-Too pale or brownish breast, too dark in the yellow and lemon-yellow feathers.
-Lack of pattern on the secondar-flights.
+Deviant pattern on the neck-hackle.
+Too pale or brownish breast.
+Too dark in the yellow and lemon-yellow feathers.
+Lack of pattern on the secondary-flights.
 White pattern on the breast.

 Faults